KilianKegel/CdePkgValidation/README.md

 C Development Environment Validation Package for EDK2

 ## Introduction
-**CdeValidationPkg** is the environment for unit tests  of each single ANSI C library function implemented and provided for other POST drivers in the [**CdePkg**](https://github.com/KilianKegel/CdePkg/blob/master/README.md#cdepkg)
+**CdePkgValidation** is the environment for unit tests  of each single ANSI C library function implemented and provided for other POST drivers in the [**CdePkg**](https://github.com/KilianKegel/CdePkg/blob/master/README.md#cdepkg)

 The [list of completeness](https://github.com/KilianKegel/CdePkg/blob/master/implemented.md#validation-status) is updated